 How blessed you were to be at your mother’s bedside with Aidan when the Lord called her home.

 I am glad that Susan and her adoptive mother met all the beautiful members of your family.
 You are truly an inspiration.

 May your mother’s love and gentleness remain with you always.

-Over the years, we lost touch with Susan; and I haven’t been able to find her again.
-I imagine I scared her off when I said that I was thrilled to relinquish the role of “oldest sister” to 8 new siblings.
-Wherever she is, she’ll turn 50 first, and for that, I love her.
+Over the years, we lost touch with Susan.
+I imagine I scared her off when I said that I was thrilled to relinquish the role of “oldest sister” to her 8 younger siblings.
+Wherever she finds herself, she’ll turn 50 first, and for that, I owe her a debt of gratitude.

 Kelly Salasin, 2010